-The second chance to enroll in Part D coverage is during the Medicare Fall Annual Enrollment Period.
+The second chance to enroll in Part D coverage is during the Medicare Fall Open Enrollment Period.
 Medicare has times you may enroll in or make changes to your Part D coverage.
 You don’t have to sign up for a Part D plan every year, but every year you’ll have another opportunity to make changes or enroll in a prescription drug plan.

 Each fall the Annual Election Period runs from October 15th through December 7th.
 AEP is commonly mistaken for the Open Enrollment Period.

 During AEP, members can openly make changes to their current coverage.
 This includes enrolling in a Part D drug plan or switching from one Part D plan to another Part D plan that better suits your medical needs.

 Beneficiaries may also use this time to drop their drug coverage altogether.
 Once changes are made, coverage will start on January 1st the following year.